erom03/DiscoRSS/README.md

 - `token` - Your Discord bot token from the Discord Developer Portal
 - `userid` - Your Discord user ID (for bot owner commands)
 - `POLL_INTERVAL_MINUTES` - How often to check feeds for new content (default: 15 minutes)

+## Bot Permissions

+Your Discord bot needs the following permissions:
+- Send Messages
+- Use Slash Commands
+- Create Public Threads (for forum posts)
+- Manage Threads (for cleanup operations)
+- Read Message Contents (This is a privileged intent)

 ## Commands